Your next art purchase will come from Africa

 Audiences can now start to notice the large distinction between modern arts from Senegal versus that of Morocco.

-"This whole African art thing I find it hard because it's such a large continent, to say that somebody's art that is coming from Labadi [Ghana's beach town], is the same as somebody that is coming from Zimbabwe - it's not," Clottey says, with a noticeable frustration.
+"This whole African art thing I find it hard because it's such a large continent, to say that somebody's art that is coming from Labadi [Ghana's beach town], is the same as somebody that is coming from Zimbabwe - it's not," Zakhem says, with a noticeable frustration.

 It's also a way of increasing the number of local collectors.
 "A lot of my collectors are based abroad and not in Ghana but just recently after my show with 1957 [which took place in Accra] a lot of Ghanaians have patronized the work," explains Clottey.